mani-kv/Svelte-TailwindJIT-MD-Starter/README.md

-This is a starter template using Svelte-kit with Tailwind CSS JIT and Markdown support
+This is a starter template using Svelte-kit with Tailwind CSS JIT, Markdown and SEO support

 ## Developing